The German Review

 That’s all getting shaken up.
 Europe’s most beloved US President - Donald Trump - has announced he’ll be slapping down 15 percent tariffs on all EU countries, potentially leaving a lasting dent in the Bundesrepublik’s highly export-driven economy and Americans with higher prices on German goods.

-With Trump dangling the on-and-off threat of global tariffs since April, there’s already been a visible impact on Germany’s economy (not to mention a spike in “taco” memes, short for Trump Always Chickens Out, when the president doesn’t follow through).
+With Trump dangling the on-and-off threat of global tariffs since April, there’s already been a visible impact on Germany’s economy — a reminder of how exposed the country’s export model has become amid Germany’s economic decline (not to mention a spike in “taco” memes, short for Trump Always Chickens Out, when the president doesn’t follow through).

 Keep reading with a 7-day free trial